 As Richard Hunt’s biographer, I get the most wonderful mail!
 Here’s a sampling of some of my favorites.

-Thank you so much for the wonderful work you did on “Rainbow Connection: Richard Hunt, Gay Muppeteer”.
+Thank you so much for the wonderful work you did on your zine about Richard Hunt.

 I had the privilege of working with and being mentored by Richard during Fraggle Rock.
 I was the doofus in the big hairy costume while he provided the voice and animatronic puppeteering for the face of Junior Gorg.
 He taught me a lot about the craft, the business and a great deal about life in general.